-Classic car breakdown cover is a type of insurance that provides roadside assistance for older and vintage cars if they break down.
+Classic car breakdown cover is a type of insurance policy that provides roadside assistance for older and vintage cars if they break down.

 Some breakdown providers won’t cover cars that are more than 15-20 years old, but others will protect cars of any age.
 Specialist classic car breakdown cover is also an option, although it’s likely to cost more than standard breakdown cover.

-If your pride and joy suffers a mechanical failure, having classic car breakdown cover in place could keep your majestic motor on the road.
+If your pride and joy suffers a mechanical failure, having classic car cover in place could keep your majestic motor on the road.

+It depends on your driving habits.
 There are two main types of breakdown policy for older cars.